TamsinHuggins/lab-stocks-UI/README.md

 // Will be replaced by a call to our backend with the following features:
 // REQUEST TYPE: GET
 // REQUEST URL: */stocks
-// DATA SHAPE: array of objects with the correct keys ( created, statusCode, ticker, type, quantity, price)
+// RETURNS: array of order objects with the correct keys ( created, statusCode, ticker, type, quantity, price)

 export const getDummyOrders = () => {
   return dummyOrders;
 };

-// OVERIVIEW: List of stocks available to buy and their current prices.
-// would come from 3rd party.
+// getDummyStocks Function
+// resembles functionality of a call to a 3rd party stock price API
+// RETURNS: an array of objects with the current price of the stocks

 export const getDummyStocks = () => {
   const dummyStocks = [